Landlord EPC Guide: Compliance Deadlines, Upgrade Costs & How to Cover Them

 • Upgraded double glazing

-• LED lighting throughout
+• LED lighting

-• High-efficiency boilers & modern heating controls
+• High-efficiency boilers and heating controls

 These upgrades not only improve compliance but enhance long-term asset value.